 - Portable adult urinal

 - Ovente Electric Stainless Steel Immersion Heater 12V (optional)

 - Air pump and repair tools including a tire repair kit

 - Disposable rain ponchos (cheapest buy at Temu.com) and umbrella

 - A flask of alcohol to get “warm” in the wintertime or use as a disinfectant/fire starter.

 - Old newspapers (to start a fire if needed)

-- I would even add some clothe to change in a case you need it after getting stuck for more than 1 day.
-Also, I have included folding pruning saw, portable axe and folding shovel in my car (optional).
+- I would even add some clothes to change in case you need them after getting stuck for more than 1 day.
+Also, I have included a folding pruning saw, portable axe, and folding shovel in my car (optional).
 All of it could be placed either under the mat in the trunk, or even lower, where the spare tire is located.